pabloboo/mynotes/README.md

 If you haven’t login correctly the state you are in is logged out, that’s why we have to change auth_state.dart so that AuthStateLoginFailure is removed and optional exception is added to AuthStateLoggedOut so we have less states to manage.

 BlocListener: only listens to changes on the state of a bloc.
 It’s great for side effects such as displaying dialogs while some other operation is ongoing.

+# Moving to Bloc for Routing, Dialogs and Loading Screens

+We are using some direct calls to AuthService (we have to change that to call AuthBloc) and we also are using Navigator.of to change between screens.
+We should get rid of manual work related to routing and authentication.

+Import equatable → flutter pub add equatable

+We are using equatable because we need to produce various mutations of the AuthStateLoggedOut.